codeuniversity/student-council/statute/statute.md

 (3b) If a member of a Study Program Council is not able to attend a meeting, the deputy member can take the place.

 (4) If a portfolio role becomes vacant, the Student General Assembly may hold a by-election at the next regular or extraordinary meeting.
 Vacancies in Academic Senate or Study Program Council seats are filled by program-specific by-elections.
 Until then, the President may assign interim coverage to another Council member.

+(5) If a vacancy affects the gender quota as defined in § 4(5), the by-election must prioritize candidates from the underrepresented gender to maintain quota compliance.

 ## 7 - Convening